-14.XX The Standing Committee should review the Secretariat's report at its 58th meeting and, if appropriate, adopt any recommendations directing the Secretariat to prepare a discussion document or proposed amendments to Resolution Conf.
+14.XX The Standing Committee should review the Secretariat's report at its 58th meeting and determine whether additional measures are necessary including, if appropriate, directing the Secretariat to prepare a discussion document or proposed amendments to Resolution Conf.
 11.3 (Rev. CoP13) for consideration at the 15th meeting of the Conference of the Parties.